ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 	- runtime factors; algorithms aren't assessed on runtime length, but the number of time (given how many other processes could compound the runtime)

 ### Struct
+- we want to create our own data type to use; it's not a full data type, but a way to encapsulate information so we can refer to it with only 1 name
+- We have 2 candidates for the US government
+	- in an election, what would you store?
+	- (probably: name, number of votes)